What is colon cancer?

 Unlike some diseases, colon cancer typically dies not produce symptoms or signs in its early stages.
 This is why following screening recommendations is critical.
 The earlier a colon cancer is detected, the greater the likelihood of successful treatment.

 Colon cancer may begin to produce symptoms and signs as it grows and expands.
 However, there is no specific sign or symptom that definitely indicates colon cancer is present.
-When signs and symptoms do occur, the following are some of the most typical signs of colon cancer:
+When signs and symptoms do occur, the following are some of the most typical:

 - Narrow or pencil-thin stools